SarahLizDettloff/Chess/README.md

 9. Fixed boundaries
 10. Added feature to allow only legal chess board positions
 11. Added run()
+12. Unit Test for Python.py was created and gave false positive results.
+Revised via advice from Shannon Simpson.
+13. Queen positions were revised.
+14. Input boundaries for user to only be able to input coordinates of letters a-h, and numbers 1-8.
+15. Fixed bug which only allowed lower case piece types to be inputted.

 # Works Cited: <br />
 David Moeser, ASCII Chess Pieces, http://www.chessvariants.com/d.pieces/ascii.html(1996) <br />